Limmen/chinook/react_frontend/chinook_consumer/README.md

 ```

 ## Usage
-The following commands are available in your project:
+The following commands are available in the project:
 ```bash
 # Start for development
 $ npm start # or